hedgedoc/hedgedoc/docs/content/dev/getting-started.md

 It's important to use [Yarn](https://yarnpkg.com/).
 We don't support `npm` or any other package manager and using anything else than Yarn won't work.

+## Create the configuration
+HedgeDoc 2 is configured using environment variables.
+For development, we recommend creating an `.env` file.

+1. Create an `.env` file.
+We recommend to use the example file by running `cp .env.example .env` You can modify this file according to the [configuration documentation](../config/index.md).
+2. Make sure that you've set `HD_SESSION_SECRET` in your `.env` file.
+Otherwise, the backend won't start.
+   > In dev mode you don't need a secure secret.
+So use any value.
+If you want to generate a secure session secret you can use e.g. `openssl rand -hex 16 | sed -E 's/(.*)/HD_SESSION_SECRET=\1/' >> .env`.
+3. Make sure that `HD_BASE_URL` in `.env` is set to the base url where HedgeDoc should be available.
+In local dev environment this is most likely `http://localhost:8080`.

 ## Build the `commons` package

 Some code is shared by backend and frontend.
 This code lives in the `commons package and needs to be built so